 - A potential conflict exists when a vendor, current or potential, gives a gift to a staff member.
-In line with general university policy and IRS regulations an employee may not accept any gift of \$25 or more from a vendor or from a student (Regents' Bylaw 2.16). - A staff member may not accept a gift of substantial value (including gifts of service) from anyone over whom he or she has authority. - Staff members may not provide gifts to the University with the expectation that they will then be given the authority to control the dispersal of these gifts.
+In line with general university policy and IRS regulations, an employee may not accept any gift of \$25 or more from a vendor or from a student (Regents' Bylaw 2.16). - A staff member may not accept a gift of substantial value (\$25 or more), including gifts of service, from anyone over whom he or she has authority unless there is a family relationship or the equivalent. - Staff members may not provide gifts to the University with the expectation that they will then be given the authority to control the dispersal of these gifts.